-Upon receiving request of currently enabled periodic data packet types from another ECU on the network MTLT responds with a packet, containing 2-byte payload.
-Table 9 shows the format of the response.
+Upon receiving request for parameter with PGN 65366 (currently enabled periodic data packet types) from another ECU on the network MTLT responds with a packet, containing 2-byte payload.
+Table 10 shows the format of the response.

-Table 9.
+Table 10.
 The format of data packet types response packet